oscdoctest/Qi-Docs/docs/Reading_Data_API.rst

   The namespace identifier
 ``string streamId``
   The stream identifier
-``string index``
+``string startIndex``
-  The index
+  Index bounding the beginning of the series of events to return ``string endIndex``
+  Index bounding the end of the series of events to return ``string count``
+  Optional maximum number of events to return ``QiBoundaryType boundaryType``
+  Optional QiBoundaryType specifies handling of events at or near the start and end indexes ``QiBoundaryType startBoundaryType``
+  Optional QiBoundaryType specifies the first value in the result in relation to the start index ``QiBoundaryType endBoundaryType``
+  Optional QiBoundaryType specifies the last value in the result in relation to the end index ``string filter``
+  Optional filter expression
 ``string viewId``
   Optional view identifier

 **Response**

-  The response includes a status code and a response body containing a serialized event.
+  The response includes a status code and a response body containing a serialized collection of events.

-  Consider a stream of type Simple with the default QiStreamBehavior Mode of Interpolation and ExtrapolationMode of All.
-In the following request, the specified index matches an existing stored event:
+  For a stream of type Simple, the following requests all stored events between 13:30 and 15:30:

 ::

-  api/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data/GetValue
-     ?index=2017-11-23T13:00:00Z``
+  api/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data/
+      GetWindowValues?startIndex=2017-11-23T12:30:00Z&endIndex=2017-11-23T15:30:00Z

 The response will contain the event stored at the specified index: